mrlifelesss/SecureDocsRAG/README.md

 *   For follow-up questions, you can be conversational (e.g., "tell me more about the second point").
 The system will rewrite your query using the chat history.
 *   The system generates a grounded answer with citations embedded directly in the text, like `...requires MFA [1].`
 *   Below the answer, an expandable **"Sources"** section will show the full text of only the documents that were explicitly cited.
+*   AWS Docs MCP behavior: When your question targets specific AWS service configurations, limits, or recent changes, the agent calls the AWS Documentation MCP tools to fetch live documentation and returns a stitched Context plus Sources with docs.aws.amazon.com links.
+If MCP finds nothing, it falls back to local RAG automatically.

 ---